agstamy/GettingAndCleaningData/CourseProject/README.md

 ## Purpose of the Project

-The purpose of the project is to prepare tidy data from data collected from the accelerometers from the Samsung Galaxy S smartphone.
-Data downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip unziped into directory **CourseProject**
+The purpose of the project is to prepare a tidy data set from data collected from the accelerometers from the Samsung Galaxy S smartphone.
+Data downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unziped into directory **CourseProject**

 ## **CourseProject** directory contents: